No. 1 Squadron RNZAF: History

-It was formed as the New Zealand General Reconnaissance Squadron in March 1940 with Blackburn Baffins, Vickers Vincents, and Vickers Vildebeest.
+No. 1 Squadron was formed as the New Zealand General Reconnaissance Squadron in March 1940 with Blackburn Baffins, Vickers Vincents, and Vickers Vildebeest, which were used up to 1941.
 The first commanding officer, Squadron Leader G.N.
 Roberts, arrived in May.
 Due to the threat of German surface raiders against New Zealand shipping, these were replaced with Lockheed Hudsons during 1941.
 After the outbreak of hostilities against Japan, the squadron was retained in New Zealand, but during 1943 re-equipped with Lockheed Venturas, and joined the other Hudson and Ventura squadrons of the Royal New Zealand Air Force (RNZAF) in the South Pacific islands.

 The squadron was based at Kukum Field on Guadalcanal during October and November before moving forward to New Georgia in November 1943.
 In August 1944 the squadron returned to Guadalcanal, before serving at Green Island in October of that year until again returning to Guadalcanal in March 1945.
 From May to June the squadron was based at Emirau.

 The squadron was disbanded, following VJ Day, in September 1945.

 The squadron was reactivated as a reserve Territorial Air Force squadron in Auckland, flying Harvards and North American Mustangs, from 1948 to 1955.

 It was re-formed in 1972 to provide a medium-range transport squadron within New Zealand, at Whenuapai and equipped with six of the RNZAF's Bristol 170 Freighter Mk 31s.
 In 1977, 1 Squadron re-equipped with six Andover C.1s.
 The No 1 Squadron Standard was presented to the Squadron at a parade at Base Auckland on 17 February 1984.
 The parade was inspected by Sir Geoffrey Roberts CBE, AFC, LM (US) who had been the first CO when the Squadron was formed in 1941.

 The squadron was again disbanded on 7 December 1984 and its Andovers taken over by No. 42 Squadron.